ryanoliv/metaversal-dev-test/README.md

 ## Deployment

-You can deploy this application on platforms such as Vercel or Netlify.
-Follow these steps:
+This application is deployed on [Vercel](https://metaversal-dev-test.vercel.app/).
+To deploy this application on platforms such as Vercel or Netlify yourself, follow these steps:

 1. **Deploy with Vercel**